“Ours was the marsh country…”

 The experience reminded me that tench are a very hardy fish- well known both for their resistance to predators and also their tolerance of all kinds of harsh environments.
 If Mick was catching them in the marshes twenty-odd years ago, then there was a good chance that the remnants of a tribe would still be left out there.
 Or better still, it could be just as the old master had described it to me; a tench fisher’s paradise.
 I sometimes dared to think the latter- and more.
 But I quickly stilled my dreams… Because the first job of any tench fisherman is preparation.

 It was time to delve into oldest Albion.
 The Kentish coastline is intermittently covered with marshland and dykes as far as the Thames.
 Mick lived in the same town as me so I picked the two biggest local marshes- roughly half an hour’s drive for me to each and about an hour away from each other.
-Counting both of them, I was looking at about 700 acres of wetland riddled with all kinds of drains- many that looked capable of supporting fish.
+Counting both of them, I was looking at over a thousand acres of wetland riddled with all kinds of drains- many that looked capable of supporting fish.
 I hit the map books, took some long walks on both marshes and chatted with various farmworkers employed on the grazing sections.
 It didn’t take long to locate the larger drains with the denser habitats.
 Getting out to them was a different matter.

 Tench are tough nuts; they fight in the truest sense of the word.
 A carp may go wild.
 But a tench gets angry.
 Strange then that in their daily existence they’re such a lazy fish- and a greedy one.
 The hobbits of the fish world, really.
 The way to locate their exact layabouts would be via their stomachs- so I needed to find their feeding areas.
 I did this by locating the deepest ‘bends’ present within the systems.
 These curves in the landscape are the fast food outlets of the tench world.
 The bends slow the water down and all kinds of edible morsels get caught up there.
 The fish regularly congregate around these areas to feast.
 Tench are also great fans of their creature comforts and will periodically shelter in the slacks and undercuts that these well worn grooves offer; particularly during the high winds to which the marshes are so prone.